Comcast's Peacock Streaming Service Saw 1.5M App Downloads In 6 Days Of Launch: Report

 The application rose to the number one spot on the iPhone App Store on the same day and topped the charts on the iPad store between July 16 and July 18.

-On the Google Play store, the app is ranked at the top among non-game apps and is ranked number two overall since July 17.
+On the Google Play store, the app is ranked at the top among non-game apps and number two overall since July 17.

 The NBC Universal SVOD service is yet to debut on Amazon.com, Inc’s (NASDAQ: AMZN) Fire TV and Roku, Inc’s (NASDAQ: ROKU) devices.